abeer-khan/Reddit-Gender-Movements/README.md

 ## One topic model doesn't fit all
 3. Topic modeling is hard.
 No algorithm fits all datasets.
 You just have to try the existing ones on yours to see which works in your case.
 I'd recommend trying NMF before LDA before newer algorithms.

+## World of text (Reddit) -> Subreddit -> posts -> topics -> themes
+4. We bounced around a lot to different levels of text granularity here to get insights. <br>

+We started with Reddit which is self-organized by subject into subreddits.  <br>
+We then decided that merely knowing posts in say r/Feminism are related to Feminism is not enough.
+We'd like more fine grained topics <br>

+We aggregated posts into topics. <br>

+We then realized that hey, some topics are redundant or too fine-grained.
+So we went up to a higher level of granularity and organized topics into themes. <br>

+Another interesting thing is that there are 2 different ways we could have gone from 6 subreddits -> 6x50 topics -> 17 themes. <br>
+(a) We could look at all 6x50 topics and organize them into themes, and glean the perspectives different subreddits have on each theme, by looking at the constitutent topics of each subreddit under the theme. <br>
+(b) We could look at each subreddit's topics in isolation, organize each subreddit's topics into themes (to have 6 sets of themes), and somehow compare them. <br>
+We chose to do (a).
+I somehow find this design decision akin to the debate on calculating the average of several datasets.
+Do Is overall average = average(averages of each dataset) OR Is overall average = average(all the points in all the datasets).

+## Sentiment analysis is NOT necessarily the same as stance detection
+There was a wonderful paper (or textbook???) that succinctly explained the difference.
+Unfortunately I can't find it. <br>
+To my memory, sentiment analysis measures the positive / negative nature of the *language* of your text.
+On the other hand, stance detection measures whether the text agrees with a certain position.
+For e.g. consider "I like carrots so damn much it's insane >.<".
+The sentiment of the language is probably negative.
+But the author's stance towards carrots is positive.

+## Hate speech?
+Abusive language?
+These are interesting questions to think about in gendered issues.
+There is no consensus on what constitutes hate speech or abusive language.

 # Further Reading
 This is a list of resources that I found interesting conducting this research.
 Maybe you will too.
 1. See my thesis for more information https://uwspace.uwaterloo.ca/handle/10012/14973?show=full .
 Yes, I know this is actually a summary of my research.